net-vinothkumar/awselasticbeanstalk/README.md

 # awselasticbeanstalk
-running a spring boot application in elastic bean stalk
+Running a spring boot application in elastic bean stalk